 Here2Talk (24/7 counselling support for post-secondary students)

 The Government of Canada launched the Canada Emergency Response Benefit (CERB) in response to the COVID-19 outbreak.Immigration, Refugees and Citizenship Canada has translated 10 questions and answers about CERB into multiple languages so that international students and others can get the information they need, in the language they are most comfortable with.
 In addition to this, the Public Health Agency of Canada also has a list of resources relating to COVID-19, many of which are available in multiple languages.
 Fact sheets, infographics and videos with key public health advice on COVID-19 are added and updated regularly.

-Yes, there may be funds available to help you with your studies as an NIC student, whether that's for groceries or accessing a computer.
+Yes, there may be funds available to help you with your studies as an NIC student, whether that's for groceries or for technological support such as purchasing a computer to complete your studies,.
 Please contact firstname.lastname@example.org to inquire about financial aid options.

 The 2020/2021 timetable was updated on May 25, 2020 for the fall and winter terms.
 The Fall 2020 Program Delivery Overview describes how each of NIC's programs will be delivered.
 Go to www.nic.bc.ca to access the updated timetable with the new delivery method for each course.
 To register for Fall 2020/Winter 2021 courses, you must first pay a $500 tuition deposit through your myNIC account.
 You can book a phone appointment with an international student advisor or email firstname.lastname@example.org to find out how to plan courses for Fall 2020/Winter 2021.